A Maui vacation may conjure up images of white sand beaches and turquoise waters, but the mighty Haleakala is the island’s main attraction.

 4. Is Haleakala Crater the Quietest Place in the World?

 Why is the crater so quiet?
-There are many factors that have resulted in this phenomenon, such as its protected state from mankind and the fact that many parts of the crater are devoid of plant or animal life.
-In addition, its unique landscape seems to absorb sound, and the high altitude changes the way sound is heard and spread.
+Many factors have resulted in this phenomenon, such as its protected state from mankind and the fact that many parts of the crater are devoid of plant or animal life.
+In addition, its unique landscape seems to absorb sound, and the high altitude changes how sound is heard and spread.

 Whatever the causes, science has proven this myth as a fact!
 Can you find the secret pockets inside the crater that create the quietest place on Earth?